 - Turn mixer on low to incorporate the powdered sugar with the cream cheese and butter.

-- Once you see no streaks of dry powdered sugar, cream mixture on medium high for one minute.
+Then cream the mixture on medium high for one minute.

-- Make sure to always leave your frosting covered if you are not using it.
+Make sure to always leave your frosting covered if you are not using it.
 Cover the bowl with a lid or plastic wrap, because otherwise, the surface will dry out and get hard.

 Lay out a piece of plastic wrap.
-Spread a stripe of the Chocolate Frosting in the middle of the plastic wrap, across the narrow side.
-On top of the chocolate frosting, spread some coffee frosting.
+Spread a stripe of the Mocha Frosting in the middle of the plastic wrap, across the narrow side.
+On top of the Mocha (brown) Frosting, spread some Espresso (white) Frosting.
 Roll the plastic wrap over itself to form a log.

-- Line a piping bag with the piping tip of your preference.
-Insert the frosting log in the piping bag. (refer to pictures on the post to check how this is done, or watch the video on this page).
+Line a piping bag with the piping tip of your preference.
+Insert the frosting log in the piping bag (refer to pictures on the post to check how this is done, or watch the video on this page).
 Press evenly on all sides so both color frostings come out with the same intensity.

-- Pipe about 1 teaspoon of filling on top of each bottom shell.
+Pipe about some of the frosting filling on top of each bottom shell.
 Top with the top shell.